NativeScript/docs-v7/docs/tooling/debugging.md

 ## Debugging iOS Applications with the WebKit Web Inspector

-To debug iOS applications using the WebKit Web Inspector debugger the `--inspector` flag needs to be supplied to the `tns debug ios` command.
+To debug iOS applications using the WebKit Web Inspector debugger use the `--inspector` flag - `tns debug ios --inspector`.

 ## Known Issues and Limitations

-- [iOS] The Chrome DevTools Inspector url is different after each application restart while running a debug session.
+- **[iOS]** The Chrome DevTools Inspector url is different after each application restart while running a debug session.
+You have to manually update it in the address bar each time.